 As director of the UO’s master’s program in journalism, Milbourn trains and supports student-journalists as they build and expand their reporting skills, with a focus on community-centered storytelling.
 Recent graduates have secured internships at publications such as the Los Angeles Times, USA Today and High Country News.

 In the classroom, Milbourn teaches courses at the graduate and undergraduate levels, including investigative reporting, media entrepreneurship and audio storytelling.
 Milbourn’s digital course on grammar and writing fundamentals is taken by nearly 1,000 UO undergraduates every year.

-Before joining the SOJC, Milbourn worked as a newspaper reporter for The Sacramento Bee and The Modesto Bee, where he produced a string of award-winning investigations.
-He’s also worked as a magazine editor in Prague and as a broadcast journalist for the CBS affiliate in Eugene.
+Before joining the SOJC, Milbourn worked as a reporter for The Sacramento Bee and The Modesto Bee newspapers, where he produced a string of award-winning investigations into housing fraud and environmental pollution.
+He’s also worked as an editor at an international business magazine based in Prague, Czech Republic, and as a broadcast journalist for the CBS television affiliate in Eugene.

 - MBA, University of Oregon, 2014

 Areas of Expertise

 - Media Entrepreneurship

 The 32 Percent Project: How Citizens Define Trust and How Journalists Can Earn It," Agora Journalism Center, 2018